-Good morning and welcome to the Working with W-2 Participants with Mental Illness course.
+Good morning, and welcome to the Working with W-2 Participants with Mental Illness course.

 This course will assist you in working more effectively with participants who live with mental illness.
 We know that mental illness can be a sensitive topic, and it is important to respect each other's privacy.
-It is okay to pass on participating in an activity.
+It is okay to pass on participating in an activity if needed to practice self-care.